-If you are passionate about technology and really want to work in that field – no matter whether your ideal is to specialize in games, complex systems, robotics, mobile communications, networking, or anything else – then getting a degree in a related field such as an information systems degree can be a good way to get yourself on the career path you want.
-Of course, going away to college has its pros – the networking opportunities and fun experiences you’ll have for one thing – but also its cons, like the cost, and the fact you’ll have to effectively put your life on hold while you become a full time student on campus.
+If you are passionate about technology and really want to work in that field – no matter whether your idea is to specialize in games, complex systems, robotics, mobile communications, networking, or anything else – then getting a degree in a related field such as an cost and the fact you’ll have to effectively put your life on hold while you become a full-time student on campus.can be a good way to get yourself on the career path you want.
+Of course, going away to college has its pros – the networking opportunities and fun experiences you’ll have for one thing – but also its cons, like the

-These days, there is a strong alternative to studying on campus at a private college, in doing your degree online.
-There are some very good universities that offer an online degree in CIS, and you can even continue on and do an MCIS online (a master of science in computer information systems) afterwards if you want to.
+These days, there is a strong alternative to studying on-campus at a private college, in doing your degree online.
+Some excellent an online degree in CIS.
+You can even continue and do an MCIS online (a master of science in computer information systems) afterward if you want to.

 RELATED ARTICLES :

 - Why Health Science Degrees Are More Popular Than Ever